Artesia Public Schools

 Artesia Public Schools (APS) is a school district headquartered in Artesia, New Mexico.

 In Eddy County the district includes: Artesia, Atoka, Hope, Loco Hills, and Morningside.
 The district also has a portion in Chaves County.

 History

 Crit Caton announced she would retire as superintendent in 2019.
 John Ross Null became the superintendent at that time.

-In October 2020, during the COVID-19 pandemic in New Mexico, the school still had all virtual classes and a suspension of athletic activities.
+In October 2020, during the COVID-19 pandemic in New Mexico, the school still had all virtual classes and a suspension of all athletic activities.
 A group of students advocated for in person classes and activities.

+The former Abo Elementary School, now on the National Register of Historic Places, is located in the district.